Hubble's Law in Heavy Ion Collisions: Introduction

-We investigate the time evolution of the `microscopic' Hubble parameter in non-central collisions separately for two most abundant participants of HIC~-- for pions and nucleons.
+We have investigated the time evolution of the ``microscopic'' Hubble parameter in noncentral collisions separately for nucleons and pions.
+The latter are the most abundant products of HIC.
 Three directions of the fireball expansion are considered separately.
-The choice of them is standard: $z$ axis is directed along the beam axis, $x$ axis is along the impact parameter, and $y$ axis is perpendicular to the reaction plane.
-The estimation of the Hubble parameter is done with a new method, based on the analysis of the statistical distributions of the coordinate derivatives of velocity field~\cite{Voronyuk:2024ixl}.
+The choice of them is standard: the $z$ axis is directed along the beam axis, the $x$ axis is along the impact parameter, and the $y$ axis is perpendicular to the reaction plane.
+The estimation of the Hubble parameter was made using a new method based on the analysis of the statistical distributions of the coordinate derivatives of the velocity field~\cite{Voronyuk:2024ixl}.

-Au+Au collisions at $\sqrt{s_{NN}} = 7.8$~GeV and impact parameters $b = 2.5$, 5.0, 7.5, and 10.0~fm are considered.
-The simulations are done within PHSD transport model~\cite{PHSD, Bratkovskaya:2011wp}.
+Au+Au collisions at $\sqrt{s_{NN}} = 7.8$~GeV and the impact parameters $b = 2.5$, 5.0, 7.5, and 10.0~fm are considered.
+The simulations are carried out within the PHSD transport model~\cite{PHSD, Bratkovskaya:2011wp}.

 The paper is organized as follows.
-Section~2 is devoted to setup of the~PHSD model.
+Section~2 is devoted to the setup of the~PHSD model.
 Some details of simulations are highlighted there as well.
-In Section~3 the determination of the `microscopic' Hubble parameter is described, in Section~4 the obtained results are presented, the conclusions are done in Section~5.
+In Sec.~3 the determination of the ``microscopic'' Hubble parameter is described, in Sec.~4 the obtained results are presented, and the conclusions are made in Sec.~5.